citp/privacy-policy-historical/j/jo/job/jobsearch.gov.au.md

   * Centrelink
   * employment service providers - to assist them provide employment services
   * recruitment organisations (whether contracted to the Commonwealth or not)
-  * Telstra and Salmat/SalesForce (under contract to DEEWR) – limited information to enable Telstra/Salmat/SalesForce to re-issue passwords and assist job seekers
+  * Serco Global Services (under contract to DEEWR) – limited information to enable Serco Global Services to assist job seekers
   * employers.